Thatched Roof Cost

 If you are unsure whether your new roof may require planning permission, you can find out more information on the Planning Portal website, or you may want to get in touch with your local authority for some advice.

-Your new thatched roof will also have to adhere to building regulations rules.
-These rules are put in place to ensure the roof is safe for you and your family.
-When you hire a thatched roof specialist, they should have the knowledge required to ensure that all of the work carried out adheres to the building regulations.
+Your new thatched roof must also adhere to building regulations.
+These rules are implemented to ensure the roof is safe for you and your family.
+When you hire a thatched roof specialist, they should have the knowledge required to ensure that all work carried out adheres to the building regulations.

 How can I find out if I am living in a listed building?
 Should I contact my local council or is there another authority I need to get in touch with?